dbosoft/YaNco/README.md

 }
   ```

+The RfcRuntime is a low level API that you will typical never use directly.
+But by using this method to open a connection you can replace connection and RfcRuntime by DI containers and for Unit testing.

-Use the RFCContext instance to call ABAP RFMs.
+You can now use the RFCContext instance to call ABAP RFMs.

 **calling functions**